yujilong07/SeDevu/README.md

 ## Overview

-DevTracker is a full-stack web application designed to help developers stay consistent and organized in their learning journey.
+SeDevu is a full-stack web application designed to help developers stay consistent and organized in their learning journey.
 Inspired by GitHub's contribution graph, it provides a streak system to encourage daily activity, a topic tracker to manage learning goals, and a statistics dashboard to visualize progress over time.

 ---